learn-co-curriculum/ios-reading-inheritanceVsComposition/README.md

 #Inheritance vs. Composition

-So you've built a program in which you have a `People` class.
+So you've built a program in which you have a `Person` class.
 You also have an `Employee` class.
 And a `Customer` class.
-Both inherit from `People`.
+Both inherit from `Person`.
 But what happens when a given `Person` is an `Employee` who wants to buy something with their `employeeDiscount`?
 Wouldn't they be a `Customer` then, who can engage in a `Transaction` with the `Company`?

 Alternatively, consider the following: